Best Electric Bikes Vancouver 2026: 30 Picks for Rain & Hills

 Transit Bus rack limit: 25 kg (55 lbs).
 SkyTrain peak restrictions.
 Most e-bikes (27–35 kg) cannot use bus racks.
 Only lightweight or folding bikes work for true multimodal commuting.

 Theft #1 per capita in Canada.
 2,000+ stolen/year.
-NFC unlock, Apple Find My, integrated wheel locks — every layer of security matters more here than anywhere else.
+NFC unlock, Apple Find My, GPS, integrated wheel locks — every layer of security matters more here than anywhere else.

 That table is the filter every recommendation in this guide passes through.
 If a bike does not survive 166 rain days, North Shore gradients, condo storage constraints, and the threat of theft — it does not make this list.